The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 EU solutions for business travel following COVID-19

 Tourism and business travel are now more apparent due to the current coronavirus epidemic.
-Countries that rely heavily on international travel and spending witnessed significant revenue sources disappear, which could mean the loss of millions of jobs and slowing the growth.
+Countries that rely heavily on international travel and spending witnessed significant revenue sources disappear.
+This could mean the loss of millions of jobs and slowing the growth.

-But, the excellent vaccine coverage in European countries and the introduction of the EU digital vaccination certificate as a condition for travel are expected to significantly improve business travel across Europe in the future.
+But, the excellent vaccine coverage in European countries and the introduction of the EU digital vaccination certificate as a condition for travel are expected to improve business travel across Europe in the future significantly.

 This EU Digital vaccine certification functions as a COVID passport facilitating travel between EU member states.
 It was rolled out across Europe’s Schengen Area on July 1st, 2021.
 It permits COVID vaccination certificates and test results to be safely stored digitally.